 Begun in 2009, WTF with Marc Maron is one of the longest-running podcasts by a comedian out there and one that's maintained its popularity over the run.
 Mostly thanks to the enthusiasm and childlike wonder that host Marc Maron brings to a variety of diverse subjects, all with a comedian's eye for the absurd.
 Maron also has an uncanny ability to get his interview guests to open up and often reveal surprising things about themselves.

 A Very Fatal Murder

 Fans of the satirical newspaper The Onion, and there are lots of them, will almost certainly love this podcast, produced by "Onion Public Radio."
 A twisted take on true-crime podcasts, of which there are way too many these days, A Very Fatal Murder follows fictional correspondent David Pascall on his journey from New York City to the small town of Bluff Springs, Nebraska to investigate the mysterious death of a beloved teen.

 Coming to you from his home in Bisbee, Arizona, The Doug Stanhope Podcast finds the veteran comedian chain-smoking his way through cocktail-fueled discussions that draw on his decades in the stand-up comedy world.
 Often called the "comedians' comedian" (so much so Stanhope has a special The Comedians' Comedian's Comedians), Stanhope can go dark and veer into acerbic rants over how much he loathes lots of folks in Hollywood.
 But if you want a window into the mind of a quick-witted comic, mix yourself up a stiff drink and tune in to join the party.

 With COVID, most of us have had a pretty rough last year or so.
-And so we can really use some funny podcasts right now.
+And so we can really use some hilarious podcasts right now.
 So why not bring a little laughter into your life with some of the best funny podcasts around?